learn-co-curriculum/precollege-summer-advanced-web-design-track/day-02/lectures/loops/LECTURE.md

 + Iterate over arrays using for loops and while loops
 + Convert repeatable tasks into loops

+## Motivation/Why Should I Care?
++ We've already seen how using Arrays helps us keep track of data in our programs, but what can we do with it?
+Using loops let's us manipulate our data in powerful ways.

 ## Key Points
 + Loops let you repeat a bit of code until an *exit condition* is met
 + A loops *exit condition* is a boolean statement that is evaluated during each loop, if it's false, the loop stops